dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

     // Now check that source != destination.
 Why?
 Well, we're past the empty manifest check now.
 If ever a carrier
     // had an empty manifest, it would be a bug, and it could also be rather annoying to get rid of.
 The check above
     // gets rid of it, but only if we get that far.
-By moving the check here, we allow a carrier to get rid of his
+By moving this check to here, we allow a carrier to get rid of
-    // empty manifest (should never happen, but if it did...) simply by transferring it to himself.
+    // his empty manifest (which should never happen, but if it did...) simply by transferring it to himself.
     BAL::Verify(sourceCarrier != destinationCarrier, "Cannot transfer cargo from", sourceCarrier, "to itself.");

     // OK, we've picked our cargo to transfer.
 All checks passed; let's transfer it!